NorESMhub/NorESM-docs/README.md

 # NorESM-docs

-Documetation of the NorESM model system and components
+NorESM 1 documentation

+- Contains information on how to get norESM 1 and run it on Norwegian HPC